 The son of Portuguese immigrants, Telmo spent the early part of his childhood on the island of Faial in the Azores, Portgual, where his father operated two restaurants.
 He then moved to San Jose, CA, where he grew up in a Latino neighborhood eating well.
 Telmo has been the executive chef at La Salette in Sonoma, as well as Tropisueño in San Francisco.

-Mike Barrow, beverage director
+Mike Barrow, managing partner

 A huge fan of the Giants (much to Joe’s dismay), Mike was in Portland managing a tapas bar called Lolo before landing at Laïola, Tacolicious’s predecessor.
 A surfer, a runner and a vegetarian to top it all off, Mike, a Chico native, might be the healthiest restaurant industry person we know.
 Since Mike oversees our bar program, his interest in keeping up our tequila list keeps him balanced.